CodingTrain/thecodingtrain.com/content/adding-content-guide.md

 Metadata for main and side tracks are very similar, they just differ in a `"type"` property and a corresponding property to define the video collection it includes.

+For main tracks,
+the property you should use is `"chapters"`.
+This defines an ordered sequence of chapters, where each is an ordered collection of lessons.
+To reference specific lessons, the same slug names used for subfolders in the `videos/lessons` folder should be used.

 ```json
 {
   "title": "Main track title",